toggledbits/Sonos-Vera/README.md

 * ProxyUsed - "proxy is in use" or "proxy is not in use" to indicate if the UPnP event proxy is in use
 * RouterIp - router/firewall IP when the Sonos unit can access the Vera only with a port forwarding rule
 * RouterPort - router/firewall port when the Sonos unit can access the Vera only with a port forwarding rule
+* TTSBasePath - Local directory path where TTS sound files will be written (must be retrievable at `TTSBaseURL` below)
+* TTSBaseURL - URL to TTS sound files (default: `http://vera-ip-addr/port_3480`)
+* TTSChime - Comma-separated WAV filename and duration (seconds) of chime file (set to "," to disable chime)

+> Note: See "Special TTS Configuration for openLuup" below for instructions on setting `TTSBasePath` and `TTSBaseURL` under openLuup.

+### urn:micasaverde-com:serviceId:Sonos1

+* CurrentService - name of the current service, for example "TuneIn"
+* CheckStateRate - number of minutes between each automatic online check, "0" to disable the automatic check
+* GroupCoordinator - UUID of the group coordinator
 * SonosModel - for plugin internal usage (icon management; legacy, not used after 1.4.3)
 * SonosModelName - model of the Sonos unit, for example "Sonos PLAY:5" or "Sonos CONNECT:AMP"
 * SonosModelNumber - model number as reported by Sonos unit (e.g. ZP100, S1, S12, etc.)
 * SonosOnline - "1" when the Sonos is online or "0" when it is offline
 * SonosServicesKeys - for plugin internal usage
-* TTSBasePath - Local directory path where TTS sound files will be written (must be retrievable at `TTSBaseURL` below)
-* TTSBaseURL - URL to TTS sound files (default: `http://vera-ip-addr/port_3480`)

-> Note: See "Special TTS Configuration for openLuup" below for instructions on setting `TTSBasePath` and `TTSBaseURL` under openLuup.

 ### urn:upnp-org:serviceId:DeviceProperties

 * SonosID - UUID of the Sonos unit